Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

     -   #### Typography
         -   The Baloo Paaji 2 font is the main font used throughout the whole website with cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
 The font is unique and gives a feeling of calmness.
 Also, it is both attractive and appropriate for the travel site.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   Video of a coast with mountains has been added as the background giving a feel of the place from the sky.
+It gives a feeling of travel, holiday, excitement.

 *   ### Wireframes